babelomics/MIGNON/1_installation.md

 ## Regular run

-Although the dry run is very useful to test that all the MIGNON dependencies were installed successfully, users need to prepare their inputs to perform a regular run of the pipeline.
+Although the dry run is useful to test that all the MIGNON dependencies were installed successfully, users need to prepare their inputs to perform a regular run of the pipeline.
 To guide users through the different inputs required by MIGNON, we have prepared the [input section](2_input.md).
-Once the input is prepared in the JSON format, users can run the workflow by executing the following command in a terminal:
+Once the JSON input is prepared, users can run the workflow by executing the following command in a terminal:

 ```
 $ java -Dconfig.file=/path/to/config_file.conf -jar /path/to/cromwell.jar run /path/to/MIGNON.wdl -i /path/to/input.json